YodaheaD/CatDogRecognWConvNNs/README.md

 After the Feature extration, it is time to classify the data.
  - This is where the model reads through the data and tries to classify it.
  - For my project, the model will read through the data input and label it as a Dog or Cat

+Libraries Used in this Project: OpenCV, Numpy, Pandas, Matlab Plots